johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 #### The `ClientFaye#publish()` Method

 This is where it all comes together.
 Let's look at the whole method, then we'll break it down.
+For now, I suggest you read the comments and lightly scan the code below.
+We'll dive into the code in a moment.

 ```typescript
 // nestjs-faye-transporter/src/requestor/clients/faye-client.ts